BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 	- `MCM_Server_Deleted_Profile`: Fired when a profile is deleted.
 - Other events:
 	- `MCM_Mod_Tab_Added`: Fired when a mod inserts a custom tab into the MCM UI.
+  - `MCM_Mod_Tab_Activated`: Fired when the user clicks a mod in the mod list inside MCM's window.

 > Always verify the `modGUID` in the payload to confirm that the event pertains to the mod of interest (typically your own, which you have global access to via `ModuleUUID`).
 {.is-warning}